Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-Sight Reading for Guitarists is a series of articles that focus on a single aspect of standard music notation.
+Sight Reading for Guitarists is a series of articles, each of which focuses on a single aspect of standard music notation.
 In this article, the focus is on fretboard position playing.

 Many guitarists are content to stay around the nut position of the fretboard when reading standard notation.
 They tend to avoid what they think of as the dusty end of the fretboard, i.e., the part that gathers dust through never being touched, as it seems so unfamiliar and uninviting.
 That, of course, means that a good amount of notated music will be unavailable to them.
 Don't let that be the case.
 This article takes you fret by fret to the higher regions, where, if you persevere, and follow the practice advice given, you can become increasingly comfortable and confident playing in them.